RingierIMU/mkt-plugin-wordpress-bus/readme.txt

 - Likewise, if any of the Bus API fields is empty, the plugin will assume BUS Event is OFF even if you enabled it

+== Screenshots ==

+1. The admin page
+2. On article dashboard, you can select a value for "Article Lifetime"

 == Contributing ==

 The best way to contribute to the development of this plugin is by participating on the GitHub project: